quickwit-oss/tantivy/doc/src/index-fileformats.md

 | Fast fields | `.fast` | Column-oriented random-access storage of fields |
 | Fieldnorm | `.fieldnorm` | Stores the sum  of the length (in terms) of each field for each document ? |
 | Tombstone | `.del` | Bitset describing which document of the segment is deleted  |

+### Endianness
+By default integers and floats are serialized with little indian order.
+In some specific cases, Tantivy uses big indian, the documentation will explicitely indicates it in this case.

 ### Composite file structure